Dirk1980ac/homelab-ci/README.md

 ## Projects

-For now I only use this CI for one of my experimental prjects called NAS4IPA.
+For now I only use this CI for some of my experimental prjects.
 The CI uses podman to build bootc imaghes of NAS4IPA and pushes them to registry.

 ## Details

-This small CI consists of a git post-receive hook in ./git-hooks/nas4ipa and a worker script in ./ci/nas4ipa.
+This small CI consists of a git post-receive hook in and a worker script for each project.
+Additionalöly there is an update script for each project to rebuild the images using cronD or a SystemD timer.

+For now there is much duplicated code since there are scripts for each project which can be reduces unifying the scripts.
+Probably I will do this some time, but for now I happily use them as they are.

 ## Trigger

 * A build of a stable release build is triggered when a tag matching the pattern v* is pushed.

 * A build of a nightly image is triggered on every commit tu master branch.

-To avoid concurrent builds of the same image the Build is ohnly triggered if it is not already in rpogress.
+* To avoid concurrent builds of the same image tag the Build is only triggered if it is not already in progress using a simple "lock file".